 - All enclosed individual study rooms

-- The lower level, second, fifth, and sixth floors of the library
+- The lower level, second, third (west side), fifth, and sixth floors of the library

 Quiet areas are intended for private study and research.
 Conversations in these areas should be very quiet and brief, and cell phone use is not permitted.
 Headphones may be used; however noise from headphones must not be audible to others.
 Laptop computers may be used with any sound or audio features turned off.